 Got an idea then just ask....using either or both of the following email addresses

-|Firstly, the Target Aviation Photography site aims to promote my main interest in life (apart from my family) aviation photography.
-Totally focussed on aviation photography if I am not planning an assignment or for an event, whether it be in the UK, Europe or North America, then I am taking time off to go to Wales or Cumbria for low level flying photography.
-Aviation Photography for me includes, vintage and veteran civil aircraft, warbirds (see Duxford - Imperial War Museum) and modern military aircraft which add a bit more excitement to aviation photography when they are flying.
-I am lucky to be able to fly with the RAF and other air forces for air to air images, which takes my aviation photography a stage further.
-Military base visits give me a chance to talk to pilots and to get in close.
-Aviation photography is so much better when the shots are taken of aircraft in their natural surroundings away from the public and barriers.
+Aviation Photography for me includes, vintage and veteran civil aircraft, warbirds and modern military aircraft which add a bit more excitement to aviation photography when they are flying.
+When I was approved to fly with the RAF and other air forces for Air to air images, it took my aviation photography a stage further.
+Military air base visits has given me the chance to talk to pilots and get in close to the aircraft.
+Aviation photography is so much better when the shots are taken of aircraft in their 'natural' surroundings away from the public and barriers.

 |I was born in Toronto, Canada in 1956.
-My father served with the RAF in the 50's, but after moving to Canada for some years we returned to England to settle in the Midlands.
-From the mid 1960's I lived in Elmdon Lane, beside Elmdon Airport or as it is now known, Birmingham International Airport.
+My father served with the RAF in the 50s, but after moving to Canada for some years we returned to England to settle in the Midlands.
+From the mid-1960s I lived in Elmdon Lane, beside Elmdon Airport or as it is now known, Birmingham International Airport.
 I witnessed the first jet to land there in 1967, a KLM Douglas DC-9.
 I took up spotting from the age of nine or ten and photography followed a few years later.

 Travelling widely I am searching for the most interesting and exciting aircraft images.
 I specialise in military aircraft and civil aircraft, as long as the type first flew before 1960.
 Why 1960 you ask, well prior to the 60s aircraft were hand crafted and had character, they were not the mass produced 'tins' of the modern day.
 I must admit these days it is getting harder to find quality civil aircraft when turning up by chance at a small French airfield for example.